 Hydraulic Lime, Which NHL?

 Hydraulic lime is available in three different grades; NHL 2, NHL 3.5 and NHL 5.
 The NHL stands for Natural Hydraulic Lime.
-The number relates to compressive strength in MPa (Megapascals) or N/mm² (Newtons per square millimetre) at 28 days under the current British Standard.
+The number relates to compressive strength in MPa (Megapascals) or N/mm² (Newtons per square millimetre) at 28 days.

 These grades were historically associated with the terms feebly hydraulic, moderately hydraulic and eminently hydraulic respectively.
 These terms refer to each grade's degree of hydraulicity, that is their ability to set under water without exposure to air.